Son Goku (A-C | D-H | I-O | P-Z) | Bulma | Krillin/Kuririn | Piccolo | Son Gohan | Vegeta (A-D | E-N | O-Z) | Future Trunks

 - Cool Shades: Wears a pair of yellow shades.

 - Curb-Stomp Battle: Episode 17 might ask well be titled "Curb-Stomp Battle: The Episode".
-Once he fuses with the completed Universe Seed and becomes Ultimate Hearts, he pretty much steamrolls over most of the fighters.
+Once he fuses with the completed Universe Seed and becomes the Ultimate Godslayer, he pretty much steamrolls over most of the fighters.
 Even the mighty Jiren is no match for him and Goku and Vegeta are forced to fuse into Gogeta just to level the playing field.
 After he fails to kill Gogeta Blue and the rest of the group with a Colony Drop, hes promptly mortally wounded with just two blows by the Saiyan.

 - Colony Drop: After being toyed with and easily manhandled by Gogeta Blue, he proceeds to take control of a large meteor and set it on a collision course right on top of him and the rest of the fighters present.
 Its notable in that its the only technique Hearts displays in his fight with the Fusion that actually gives his opponent a legitimate struggle.